richelbilderbeek/internship_aram/report.md

 [What are the flaws in this research?
 Note: 'lack of time' is not a flaw, an unfinished/messy story is]

+## Acknowledgements

+[Thank the people that volunteered to help you]

 ## References

  * [Krogh et al., 2001]